 Emily Kirkpatrick maintains a general civil litigation and administrative practice, with a particular focus on corporate, commercial and class action matters.
 Emily has experience advising and representing clients on a wide range of issues including shareholder disputes, class action defence, contract issues, employment agreements, environmental issues, franchise agreements, leases, debt recovery, and municipal and other government relations.
 She has also advised and represented clients regarding various regulated industries including securities, pharmaceuticals, and energy.
-Emily has appeared as counsel at various levels of court in British Columbia and Ontario, as well as before the Federal Court, and administrative and regulatory tribunals.
+Emily’s mediation and arbitration experience includes both domestic and international commercial matters on a range of issues including securities, real property disputes, and licencing agreements.
+She has appeared as counsel at various levels of court in BC and Ontario, as well as before the Federal Court, and administrative and regulatory tribunals.

-Prior to joining in the firm in 2012, Emily practiced in the litigation department of Torys LLP in Toronto, and clerked at the British Columbia Supreme Court.
-Emily was called to the bar in Ontario in 2009, and to the British Columbia bar in 2012.
+Emily previously practiced in the litigation department of Torys LLP in Toronto, and clerked at the BC Supreme Court.
+She was called to the bar in Ontario in 2009, and to the BC bar in 2012.

 Young Advocates’ Standing Committee (June 2015-present)

 Executive Committee, Class Actions Practice Group, (September 2016-present)

 Court Services Committee (January 2017-present)

 Member, June 2016-present